Trench warfare: Russo-Ukrainian War

+By 2023 and 2024, the increase and proliferation drone warfare further reshaped the nature of trench fighting.
+Constant aerial surveillance made traditional frontlines increasingly porous, as small, inexpensive reconnaissance and attack drones were used to locate, track, and strike soldiers, vehicles and artillery even deep within trench systems.
+Constant overhead drone presence forced units to adopt new survival tactics such as rapid movement between positions, enhanced camouflage, dispersed formations, and underground sheltering.
+Analysis by Ukrainian journalist Veronika Melkozorova found that drones have effectively "erased the frontline," creating a battlespace where exposure outside of cover (buildings, dugouts, etc.) for even a few seconds can prove lethal, being spotted, and later targeted by drones, and where trench systems function as much to evade aerial drone detection as to protect against artillery and small arms fire.

 Cultural impact

 Trench warfare has become a powerful symbol of the futility of war.
 Its image is of young men going "over the top" (over the parapet of the trench, to attack the enemy trench line) into a maelstrom of fire leading to near-certain death, typified by the first day of the Battle of the Somme (on which the British Army suffered nearly 60,000 casualties) or the grinding slaughter in the mud of Passchendaele.
 To the French, the equivalent is the attrition of the Battle of Verdun in which the French Army suffered over 380,000 documented combat deaths.

 Trench warfare is associated with mass slaughter in appalling conditions.
 Many critics have argued that brave men went to their deaths because of incompetent and narrow-minded commanders who failed to adapt to the new conditions of trench warfare: class-ridden and backward-looking generals put their faith in the attack, believing superior morale and dash would overcome the weapons and moral inferiority of the defender.
 British public opinion often repeated the theme that their soldiers were "lions led by donkeys".

 World War I generals are often portrayed as callously persisting in repeated hopeless attacks against trenches.
 There were failures such as Passchendaele, and Sir Douglas Haig has often been criticised for allowing his battles to continue long after they had lost any purpose other than attrition.
 Haig's defenders counter that the attrition was necessary in order to cause attrition in the German army.

 The problems of trench warfare were recognised, and attempts were made to address them.
 These included improvements in artillery, infantry tactics, and the development of tanks.
 By 1918, taking advantage of failing German morale, Allied attacks were generally more successful and suffered fewer casualties; in the Hundred Days Offensive, there was a return to mobile warfare.
 However, if both sides have comparable equipment, capability, and conditions, the trench is still seen in modern wars.